Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-So here is how we translate a set to a math function after we subtract the numbers and solve each per iteration.
+After we subtract the numbers and solve each per iteration.
 Each to the power of.
 Up to 5 solves out as.

 <br /><br />